-• Written exam - 20 points
+• Written exam - 15 points

 Before final presentations are due, students will revise the material studied throughout the semester and sit an exam that will check their understanding of the material discussed in classes and assigned for home study and revision.
 Hopefully, this will also help you organize your thoughts and prepare a better final presentation.
+You are all advised to take notes of your home readings and of whatever is said in class.

-• Final Presentation - 20 points (see the document entitled "Final presentation and evaluation-part time" for detailed instructions)
+• Final Presentation - 15 points (see the document entitled "Final presentation and evaluation" for detailed instructions)

 Each student will choose their own topic from the very broad area of British art and culture - a painting, statue, installation, building, monument, street art, photography etc. Please, make sure you choose something you like, find interesting and would like your colleagues to know about.
-Do not choose the works discussed in our seminars/online tasks!
-You will be asked to apply the historical background and the theoretical information you have studied during the semester to the analysis of your chosen work of art and present it to your colleagues in a 10-15 minute presentation.
-All the topics must be approved by the teacher and submitted by email no later than 31.
-10.
+Do not choose the works discussed in our seminars!
+You will be asked to apply the historical background and the theoretical information you have studied during the semester to the analysis of your chosen work of art and present it to your colleagues in a 10 minutes presentation.
+All the topics must be approved by the teacher and submitted no later than during our seminar in week 8.